Swatto86/ps-launcher/README.md

 ### Requirements

-- Visual Studio 2022 (Community edition or higher)
+- Visual Studio 2022 Build Tools (or any edition)
 - Windows 10/11 or Windows Server 2016+

 ### Compilation